Hildoara

 Hildoara (6th-century – fl.
 610) was a Visigoth queen consort by marriage to king Gundemar (610–612).

 She is described as a pious follower of the Nicene Christianity, a role model in her protection of the Nicene Priesthood and her mercy toward the poor, and as a beloved spouse by Gundemar, who took her advice not only in family issues but also in state affairs.

+After her death, the letter-writer Count Bulgar sent condolences to Gundemar.